-The Metro Council, through its Solid Waste Alternatives Advisory Committee, is considering proposed amendments to Metro code that would establish the licensing and inspection of facilities within the greater Portland area that receive source-separated recyclable materials as well as facilities that convert waste to energy or fuel.
+The Metro Council, after consultation with its Solid Waste Alternatives Advisory Committee, recently established licensing and inspection requirements for facilities within the greater Portland area that receive source-separated recyclable materials as well as for certain types of facilities that convert waste to energy or fuel.

 In October 2015, the Metro Council asked SWAAC to appoint a subcommittee to consider whether such facilities should be subject to licensing and inspection requirements similar to those for other solid waste facilities and, if so, identify which requirements are appropriate for material recovery and conversion technology facilities.

-Metro staff also received comments on draft administrative rules from:
+Metro staff also received comments on the first draft of administrative rules from:

 - Keith Ristau, Far West Recycling